Base Corner Solutions

 When designing cabinetry it's important to utilize the space as functionally as we can working with the look the client is after.

-Below is a collection of some of the solutions available, each item being recommended for different situations and all as always have pros and cons.
+Below is a collection of some of the solutions available, each outlining the pros and cons.

 Con: getting to the far corner at the bottom does involve getting down on hands and knees and getting inside the cupboard.